Interactions-Nexus/Nexus-Wiki/testnet/run-a-testnet-node.md

 # Run a Testnet Node

 This guide will help to setup a node on the nexus testnet.
-No permission is required to join the testnet and users have complete control of the dedicated node
+No permission is required to join the testnet and users have complete control of the dedicated node.

 The node configuration will differ as per the individual application requirement or amount of transactions generated.

-{% hint style="info" %}
-If you need any help on the node specifications for a particular application do contact developer support [here](https://t.me/NexusDevelopers).
+> If you need any help on the node specifications for a particular application do contact developer support [here](https://t.me/NexusDevelopers).
-{% endhint %}
+{.is-info}

 ## 1. Before you start: